 “I absolutely believe that World Pride brings people together.
 I would hope that everyone could meet for World Pride once a year.”
 But that’s not all.
 Kaj hopes that this huge queer event will be a celebration of queer sustainability.
 “I want to see more queer people, in TV, in books, just on billboards in our city.
 I want to see people like myself.
 I would really love to see more representation after World Pride in Malmö and our society as a whole.”

 A Sweden adventure in summer – simply irresistible.
 Especially with a gay-friendly touch.
 We visited the south Swedish city of Malmö several times already.
-We collected all our experiences, tips, and stories in this guide with additional stories about the lively LGBTQ+ community on the eve of World Pride 2021.
+We collected all our experiences, tips, and stories in this guide with additional stories about the lively LGBTQ+ community near World Pride 2021.

 Sustainable & LGBTQ+ friendly Malmö